Mikkel Bryggers Gade: History

-The street was in the Middle Ages situated just inside the moat and possibly a rampart that surrounded the original settlement of History|Havn.
+The street was in the Middle Ages situated just inside the moat and possibly a rampart that surrounded the original settlement of Havn.
 It was from at least 1529 known as Pugestræde.
-The street may then continued all the way to Garvergade in the south and continued continued in the no longer existing street Vombadstuestræde in the north.
+The street may then have continued all the way to Garvergade in the south and continued in the no longer existing street Vombadstuestræde in the north.

 The current name is seen from 1617.
 The name refers to Mikkel Thomsen Brygger who owned a large property at the corner with present-day Frederiksborggade from the 1580s and until at least 1600.

 The two narrow alleys Hellig Kors Stræde and Henrick (or Diderik) Fyhrens Gang linked the east side of the street to Kattesundet but were not rebuilt after the Copenhagen Fire of 1795.